Reniori/pulze-mini-tone-generator/README.md

   full UID overlap, identical stock chain.
 - Engine-only chunk positions (DSP-read values with no UI knob) are preserved per the catalogs; wild-file leftovers are deliberately not treated as defaults.
-- Where a document and the device disagreed — including this project's own earlier documents, and the AI's own claims — the device won, every time.
+- Where any document and the device disagreed, the device won, every time.
 The catalogs encode only what survived that filter.

 ## Credits